Discovering Paradise: St Martin Things to See and Do

 Tennis remains one of the favorite pastimes in St. Martin, and there are more than 70 courts over the whole island.
 Many of these are to be found in hotels, and squash is available at several sports clubs and fitness centers.
 Tennis pros are on hand in several places to instruct for a modest fee.
 It should be remembered that appropriate attire, although not necessarily tennis whites, is required on nearly all courts.

 The one 18-hole golf course on the island is located on the Dutch side of St. Maarten near Mullet Bay.
 The course is open to all visitors; call ahead to reserve a slot.

 Dining and Dancing

 St. Martin is perhaps most famous for its restaurants and the elegance of its cuisine.
-From the most sumptuous of French delicacies to the tangy blends of Creole cooking to more exotic tastes like Chinese and East Indian, the island provides a wide variety of restaurants, bistros, brassieres, and barbecue shacks called lolos that delight even the most sophisticated of gourmets.
+From the most sumptuous of French delicacies to the tangy blends of Creole cooking to more tastes like Chinese and East Indian, the island provides a wide variety of restaurants, cafes, brassieres, and barbecue shacks called lolos that delight even the most sophisticated of gourmets.

-French St. Martin does not have any casinos; however, just a short ride away, are eight casinos on the Dutch side.
+French St. Martin does not have any casinos; however, just a short ride away are eight casinos on the Dutch side.
 Most hotels provide round-trip transportation to the casinos.

 This list includes only a few of the many things to see and do in St Martin.
 Call us at 321-777-1707 to discuss your interests and book your vacation today.